MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/installing-additional-components.md

 1. Start the installation wizard.
 You can use either of the following methods.

 - From the Dynamics GP installation media, double-click the Setup.exe file to open the Dynamics GP installation window.
 Select the existing instance of Dynamics GP in the Instance Selection window and click Next.

 —or—

--   Open the Control Panel &gt; Programs and Features or Uninstall a program Select Dynamics GP 2018.
+- Open the Control Panel &gt; Programs and Features or Uninstall a program Select Dynamics GP.
 Click Change to open the Program Maintenance window.

 ![login screen for service based architecture service](media/service-based-architecture-login.png "Login screen")